 3. Up Helly Aa

 Up Helly Aa is one of the famous festivals in Scotland.
 It is Britain’s biggest fire festival and is organised on the last Tuesday of every January.
-It refers to an assortment of fire festivals which are annually held at the Shetland Islands of Scotland in the middle of winter to mark the end of the Yule season.
+It refers to an assortment of fire festivals in Scotland which are annually held at the Shetland Islands in the middle of winter to mark the end of the Yule season.
 The festival involves a procession of up to a thousand guisers in Lerwick.
 Over 900 brightly dressed “guisers” tail the Jarl’s squadron of Vikings through the unlit streets of the town with candles.
 The official ceremony ends with a spectacular blaze of 800 flaming torches.
 It was tagged among the most enjoyed festivals in Scotland in 2018.